 Winter White Hamster Pregnancy

-When a Hamster becomes pregnant the mother will show signs of weight and aggressiveness.
-If you have other Hamsters in the same cage, you should separate the mother; she needs time to nest.
-The pregnancy can last fro 18-21 days.
+When a Winter White Hamster becomes pregnant the mother will show signs of weight and aggressiveness.
+If you have other Hamsters in the same cage, you should separate the mother.
+She needs time to nest.
+The pregnancy can last 18-21 days.
 After birth do not touch anything, including the babies.

 By handling the babies your scent will be left and the mother will kill them.
 Wait between 3-4 weeks before holding the babies.
 At this time you can return mother and babies back to their original cage.